renaissance-publishing/renaissance/content/chapters/26-items.md

 infantry formations.
 They are among the most common weapons used by militaries throughout the Emerald Plane.
-Formations of infantry with pole-arms can be an incredibly deadly force when wisely deployed—although they can also be vulnerable if they are flanked or forced into close combat.
+Formations of infantry with pole-arms can be an incredibly deadly force when wisely deployed — although they can also be vulnerable if they are flanked or forced into close combat.

 ### Long Spear